-The following excerpt from my upcoming book explains the reason I spent my life preparing teachers.
+The following excerpt from my first book, BRAVE: A Personal Story of Healing Childhood Trauma, explains the reason I spent my life preparing teachers.
 My fifth-grade teacher had no idea I had suffered sexual abuse as a very small child.
 She did not know the reasons why I needed her attention so desperately.
 She simply cared.

 Before my 5th grade year was over, we had moved again.
 It was inevitable—my mother hated the place we had moved to sight unseen.
 Our new location was an improvement, but leaving my friends behind was sad.
 A house in the suburbs with lots of children was much better though, and I was excited to be able to ride my bike again.